post

 SOCIAL ANXIETY IN THE WORKPLACE

-Work and Stress Work is stressful.
+Work is stressful.
 We all have had jobs that, as a matter of course, caused our anxiety levels to spike and brought a general sense of being overwhelmed.
 But in the workplace, there are several things that can be ameliorating factors: one of which is our peers, co-workers, and managers.
-The literature… Continue reading
+The literature seems to suggest that the… Continue reading